Setup & teardown scripts

 Setup scripts

-Setup scripts allow you to do last minute processing of test data and request options.
-The scripts are executed before any requests are made.
-You have access to a set of built-in variables so you can tweak the HTTP request and a set of 3rd party libraries.
+Setup scripts allow you to process test data and configure API check requests.
+A setup script executes before any requests are made.
+You have access to a set of built-in variables to tweak the HTTP request (URL, headers etc.) and a set of 3rd party libraries available in each runtime.
+Popular use cases are signing HMAC requests, requesting tokens and setting up test data.

 // request.headers is a standard Javascript object